amenzwa/nn/README.md

 This is a simple implementation of [David Rumelhart](https://en.wikipedia.org/wiki/David_Rumelhart)'s back-propagation neural network algorithm.
 It is intended to show modern programmers the process of converting mathematics in scientific papers into prototype code.
 As such, the implementation here is a direct translation of the algorithmic proof given by Rumelhart in his seminal paper [*Learning Internal Representation by Error Propagation*](https://www.gwern.net/docs/ai/nn/1986-rumelhart.pdf) (LIR).

 Do note that this project is a work-in-progress.
 Once it has matured somewhat, I will post a detailed article on reading peer-reviewed scientific papers, translating mathematics into prototype code, and the applicable system programming concepts on [my GitHub Pages blog](https://amenzwa.github.io).
 Please be patient.
+In the meantime, see my article [*How Artificial Intelligence Works*](https://amenzwa.github.io/stem/AI/HowAIWorks/) for a high-level background on neural networks in particular and AI in general.

 To learn the theory of back-propagation neural networks, read LIR in its entirety (about 30 pages).
 To understand the modern, vectorised implementation, read chapter 4 of ANS (about 70 pages) by [Jacek Zurada](https://en.wikipedia.org/wiki/Jacek_M._Zurada) in his classic textbook [*Introduction to Artificial Neural Systems*](https://www.amazon.com/Introduction-Artificial-Neural-Systems-Zurada/dp/053495460X) (ANS).
 Whereas LIR is written from psychology and neuroscience perspective, ANS is written from electrical engineering viewpoint.